MBB-team/VBA-toolbox/_wiki/Bayesian-modelling-introduction.md

 The term $$p(m)$$ is the prior probability on model $$m$$.
 Typically, non-informative priors are used and the equation above is driven solely by model evidences.

 As for any statistical test, a threshold has to be set for deciding whether a model is "better" than another one.
-This threshold can be chosen similarly to classical statistics, i.e. on the basis of some acceptable statistical risk.
-It turns out that the probability of making a model selection error is 1 minus the posterior probability of the selected model.
+This threshold can be chosen similarly to classical statistics, i.e. on the basis of some acceptable [statistical risk](https://en.wikipedia.org/wiki/Risk_(statistics)).
+It turns out that the probability of making a model selection error is $$1-P\left(m^\ast \mid y \right))$$, where $$m^\ast$ is the selected model.
 If this probability has to be controlled at e.g., 0.05, then one "selects" a model only if its posterior probability exceeds 0.95.
-When comparing two models with each other, this corresponds to a threshold of $$K=20$$ on the Bayes' factor.
+When comparing two models with each other, this corresponds to a threshold of $$K=20$$ on the Bayes' factor (or, equivalently, 3 on the log- Bayes factor).

 This reasoning applies for any set of models, given any data.
 The only constraint is that model evidences have to be evaluated on the same data set.

 # Classical versus Bayesian hypothesis testing